ENERGY AND THE MILITARY: U.S. Army, Air Force Forum (Updated)

 4GWAR will have more on the Army-Air Force Energy Forum tomorrow (June 21), including what the Navy and the Marine Corps are up to on this topic.

 Entry filed under: Afghanistan, National Security and Defense, Weaponry and Equipment.
-Tags: Afghanistan, Air Force, alternative fuels, Army, biofuels, Counter Insurgency, counter terrorism, Defense, energy security.
+Tags: Afghanistan, Air Force, alternative fuels, Army, biofuels, Counter Insurgency, counter terrorism, energy security, Topics.